GAA/GPA Player of the Month (hurling)

 The GAA/GPA Player of the Month is a Gaelic games award that recognises the best hurler each month of the All-Ireland Senior Hurling Championship.
 Each of the monthly award winners are selected by members of the Gaelic Players' Association from a shortlist nominated by an independent panel, made up of four former players.
 The awards scheme is officially known as the PwC GAA/GPA Player of the Month.

 While Vodafone had sponsored the All-Stars monthly awards scheme, the Gaelic Players' Association introduced their own awards in 2006.
 These were sponsored by Opel.
 Both the All-Stars and the GPA awards merged in 2011.
 Mark Foley was the inaugural recipient in April 2006 for his "outstanding corner-back play" during Limerick's unbeaten run to the National Hurling League final.

-Tony Kelly has been Player of the Month the most with four awards.
+Tony Kelly has been Player of the Month the most with five awards.
 Two players have won the award in consecutive months; John Mullane in 2009, and Ger Farragher in 2010.
-They, along with Patrick Horgan in 2019, are also the only players to have won two awards in a single season.
+They, along with Patrick Horgan in 2019 and Shane O'Donnell in 2024, are also the only players to have won two awards in a single season.

-As of July 2022, the most recent recipient of the award is wing-forward Gearóid Hegarty who plays for Limerick.
+As of April 2025, the most recent recipient of the award is corner-forward Brian Hayes who plays for Cork.